BOM-98/project_1/README.md

 ### Colour Scheme

 I chose this colour scheme keeping in mind the need for contrast between colours on the website for accessibility.
 The strong Red Violet primary colour is intended to be striking and attention grabbing relative to the Eerie black background and convey the symbol of risk and danger for a journey that many of these entrepreneurs will embark on, but gladly embrace.

+As a point of note, some contrast checkers threw errors on the use of the Red Violet colour on the background of Eerie black.
+This was done very sparringly in the hero section, footer section and animated sections of forms to highlight one or two words or to underline active links.
+I made the choice, aesthetically speaking, to leave the colours as they were, as I believe they did not hider readability or accessiblity significantly enough to warrant changing them.
+The aesthetic outcome was prioritised in this case, as I believe there was still a significant enough contract for people to easily identify the words.
+The other elements surrounding the words had a strong contrast with the background and made it obvious that there was a word there.

 ![ColourPalette](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/colour-pallette-image.png)